-&lt;sup>37 The United States extends nuclear deterrence to Japan, South Korea, and Australia.
+58 The United States extends nuclear deterrence to Japan, South Korea, and Australia.
 It may also assure other allies of the U.S. commitment to their security, but these assurances do not necessarily include legally binding commitments to retaliate with nuclear weapons, if necessary.
-See Clark A. Murdock and Jessica M. Yeats, Exploring the Nuclear Posture Implications of Extended Deterrence and Assurance, CSIS, Workshop Proceeding and Key Takeaways, Washington, D.C., November 2009, http://csis.org/publication/exploring-nuclear-posture-implications-extended-deterrence-and-assurance.
+See Clark A. Murdock and Jessica M. Yeats, Exploring the Nuclear Posture Implications of Extended Deterrence and Assurance, CSIS, Workshop Proceeding and Key Takeaways, Washington, DC, November 2009, http://csis.org/publication/exploring-nuclear-posture-implications-extendedwhether other U.S. military capabilities, including strategic nuclear weapons and conventional forces, may be sufficient.59